Website Texts – Brief Explanation

 Keywords for SEO

 On the Internet, users generally land on a website text page via a Google search query.
 The better a text ranks on Google, the higher the digital attention will be.
-Good website texts are therefore search engine optimized.
+Good web texts are therefore search engine optimized.
 The Google algorithms are trained to recognize the relevance of a text for a specific search term based on keywords and synonyms.

 In a search engine optimized text the main keyword must therefore appear with a certain frequency: approximately 1 to 2% of the words.
 In addition, it contains synonyms and words within the context of the main keyword.
 However, an inflationary collection of the search term is damaging.
 Keyword spamming can have a negative influence on the Google ranking.